 What to serve with braised pork shanks

 I chose to serve the beer braised pork shanks with cheddar grits, because CHEDDAR GRITS, amiright?
 I get my grits from Thrive Market.
-They would also be delicious served with Mashed Cauliflower for a lighter option, Cauliflower Gratin, or my best ever french fries.
+They would also be delicious served with Mashed Cauliflower for a lighter option, sous vide mashed potatoes, or gruyere scalloped potatoes.
 As you can see, I recommend something carby to soak up all the delicious braising liquid.

 For drinks, I recommend whatever your braising liquid was: a dark beer or light red wine.
 I’m a sucker for Oregon pinot noir, my fav lately has been Pike Road Pinot Noir.